 Araluen Creek Restoration Project - Community Engagement

-These activities were undertaken in partnership and liaison with the Upper Deua Catchment Landcare Group with a key guiding principle to use specialist knowledge and expertise to ensure local activities were based on best practice and a solid evidence base, combined with local knowledge.
+This work was complementary to the community liaison role undertaken by the UDCLG Project Community Liaison, Cath Harrison.
+And these activities were undertaken in active partnership and liaison with the Upper Deua Catchment Landcare Group.
+A key guiding principle to use specialist knowledge and expertise to ensure local activities were based on best practise and a solid evidence base, combined with local knowledge.

 Workshops